Outer Banks: Vegetation

 The vegetation of the Outer Banks has biodiversity, although it is considered the northern limit for many southern plants such as wild scrub palms.
 In the northern part of the Outer Banks, from Virginia Beach southward past the North Carolina border to Cape Hatteras, the main types of vegetation are sea grasses, beach grasses and other beach plants including Opuntia humifusa on the Atlantic side and wax myrtles, bays, and grasses on the Sound side with areas of pine and Spanish moss-covered live oaks.
 Yucca aloifolia and Yucca gloriosa can be found growing wild here in the northern parts of its range on the beach.
 Dwarf palmettos were once indigenous to the entire Outer Banks, and they are still successfully planted and grown.
 Its current most northerly known native stand is on Monkey Island in Currituck County.

-From Cape Hatteras National Seashore southward, the vegetation does include dwarf palmetto (Sabal minor), Yucca aloifolia and Yucca gloriosa; however, the area also has Cabbage palmetto (Sabal palmetto), which can be found in the north, although they are native in the southern part of the Outer Banks, specifically prevalent from Cape Hatteras and all points southward.
-Pindo palms and windmill palms are also planted widely throughout the Outer Banks; although, they are not indigenous to the area.
+From Cape Hatteras National Seashore southward, the vegetation does include Dwarf Palmetto (Sabal minor), Yucca aloifolia and Yucca gloriosa; however, the area also has Cabbage Palmetto (Sabal palmetto), which can be found in the north, although they are native in the southern part of the Outer Banks, specifically prevalent from Cape Hatteras and all points southward.
+Pindo palms and Windmill palms are also planted widely throughout the Outer Banks; although, they are not native to the area.

 A wide variety of native plants can be found at the Elizabethan Gardens in Manteo on Roanoke Island.

 The Outer Banks are home to Yaupon Holly (Ilex vomitoria), the roasted leaves of which were brewed into a high caffeine beverage called black drink by the Native Americans.
 The Outer Banks may be one of the few places where it is still consumed.